 Progressive discipline helps employees understand and correct violations they have made.
 It also allows employers to take serious action when warranted.
-Following these steps also helps ensure that a discharge is fair and will stand up to legal scrutiny.
+Following these steps helps ensure that discharge is fair and will stand up to legal scrutiny.

 - A structured system can take some of the guesswork out of supervisor/employee relationships.

 - Employees know what penalties could come next.

 - Supervisors can be confident in disciplinary decisions.

 - There must be communication and collaboration, particularly in the early steps of the process.

 - Communication and collaboration allow focus on what will work best for the employee to improve.